zenvisage/zenvisage/README.md

 Other files in main directory are just for libraries to use.

-* /vega-master (not used): Folder contains the code for the vega visualization library.
+* vega-master (not used): Folder contains the code for the vega visualization library.
 The examples directory could be useful for further vega work.